Prathapmahi/MCP-server/README.md

 You can now connect these MCP tools with agents (CrewAI, LangChain, etc.) to enable conversational workflows like:

 "What’s the weather in London today?"
-"Summarize my latest sticky notes"
+"Summarize my latest sticky notes."
-"Reply to the last unread email from Ajay"
+"Reply to the last unread email from Prathap."
 "What is 42 + 11?"